 Related sample: Rich Text Editor: Basic Configuration

-You can set the configuration of the toolbar in one of the ways described below.
+By default, Rich Text Editor is initialized with the initial set of toolbar buttons.
+You can redefine the configuration of the toolbar in one of the ways described below.
 Check the full code of Toolbar buttons and button groups configuration.

 To use the default toolbar buttons, specify an array that contains the names of the necessary buttons as a value of the toolbar property.
 For example: